The Wonderful Komodo National Park

 On land, lucky fauna watchers will be able to spot dozens of snake, lizard and bird species; various frogs, the Timor deer (the Komodo dragons’ favorite preys), wild horses, water buffalos, wild boars, Rinca rats (an endemic species), fruit bats, and the orange-footed scrub fowl.

 Under water, the Komodo National Park is home to a breathtakingly diverse marine fauna: thousands of fish species, innumerable corals and sponges, 10 types of dolphins, 6 types of whales, dugongs, green turtles, various shark species, huge manta rays, stingrays, marine reptiles and crustaceans.

-Komodo Island is home to one of the very few pink-colored beaches in the world: Pantai Merah, also called Pink Beach.
-It's beautiful, glowing tone is due to the presence of white sand mixed with tiny red coral particles, and it is further enhanced by its breath-taking natural frame, composed of green hills, turquoise crystal-clear waters, and blue skies dotted with soft white clouds.
+Komodo National Park is home to one of the very few pink-colored beaches in the world: Pantai Merah, also called Pink Beach.
+It’s beautiful, glowing tone is due to the presence of white sand mixed with tiny red coral particles, and it is further enhanced by its breath-taking natural frame, composed of green hills, turquoise crystal-clear waters, and blue skies dotted with soft white clouds.

 Pink Beach is a must-see spot not only for Instagram lovers, but also for divers and snorkelers, who will enjoy the rich marine life it hosts: an incredibly lush underwater garden, teeming with hundreds of species of multi-color fish and corals will unfold in front of you as soon as you get beneath the water surface.

 Like the rest of the island, Pink Beach is part of the habitat of the Komodo Dragon, therefore visitors are advised to be careful in order to avoid disrupting the lizard’s land and marine environment.
 Asking for guidance from an authorized ranger is highly recommended.